 A United Kingdom tells a beautiful and well thought out love story from the 1940’s while still being relevant for today’s time and audience.
 Superb acting, visually appealing shots, and also a lovely notion that even if we disagree in the beginning, that does not close all the doors to one day coming together side by side as members of the human species.
 Especially in today’s political atmosphere, I think we could all use a little hope and love.

 Top Photo: “Seretse” (David Oyelowo) and “Ruth” (Rosamund Pike) in love.

 Middle Photo: The real Seretse and Ruth overlooking Bechuanaland.

-Bottom Photo: Ruth, Seretse, and their daughter home at last in Bechuanaland.
+Bottom Photo: Ruth, Seretse, and their first child (daughter Jacqueline) home at last in Bechuanaland.

 Photo Credits: Andreas Burgess

 Ruth has multiple scenes with Seretse’s sister “Naledi Khama” (Terry Pheto).
 At first Naledi does not believe Ruth belongs in Africa, but over time, they become allies.